 - In February 2005, we entered into agreements with Yahoo!
-Search Marketing (formerly, Overture), pursuant to which we paid \$4.5 million in an upfront payment (and an additional \$674,000 in certain circumstances) and a contingent royalty based on 3.0% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016. - We are obligated to pay quarterly dividends to the holders of preferred stock at an annual rate of \$11.875 per preferred share.
-There are currently approximately 6,024 shares of preferred stock outstanding following the conversions into shares of Class B common stock or cash repurchases that have occurred to date. - In November 2006, our board of directors authorized the repurchase of up to 3.0 million shares of our Class B common stock and the initiation of a quarterly cash dividend to the holders of common stock at an annual rate of \$0.08 per common share. - If debentures are issued upon exchange of the preferred stock, we will become obligated to make interest payments to the holders of the debentures.
+Search Marketing (formerly, Overture), pursuant to which we paid \$4.5 million in an upfront payment (and an additional \$674,000 in certain circumstances) and a contingent royalty based on 3.0% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016.
+In August 2007, we entered into a new agreement with Yahoo!
+Inc. which expires June 2009 and terminates and supersedes the February 2005 master agreement, except for the royalty provisions which are still in effect. - We are obligated to pay quarterly dividends to the holders of preferred stock at an annual rate of \$11.875 per preferred share.
+There are currently approximately 6,024 shares of preferred stock outstanding following the conversions into shares of Class B common stock or cash repurchases that have occurred to date. - In November 2006, our board of directors authorized the repurchase of up to 3.0 million shares of our Class B common stock and the initiation of a quarterly cash dividend to the holders of common stock at an annual rate of \$0.08 per common share.
+During the three months ended September 30, 2007, we have repurchased approximately 1.4 million of Class B shares under this program. - If debentures are issued upon exchange of the preferred stock, we will become obligated to make interest payments to the holders of the debentures.